From our feedback form

 When the light meter quit on my trusty SLR, I made the switch to digital.
 At the time the DSLR was not an option once the kids came along.
 So, I went the point and shoot route and became spoiled.
 Over time I forgot about all the settings, and let the camera deal with them, it was great... so I thought.

-To my surprise, I learned something in the very first week of UBC.
+To my surprise, I learned something in the very first week of the beginners photography course.
 The saying is true, you don't know what you don't know.
 In any class I take, no matter how well I think I know the material, there is always something to learn.

 This course is no exception, even though the material is geared toward the ultimate beginner there are nuggets of information for everyone if one has the right attitude toward learning.
 I took this course with the expectation of learning something, and I learned so much that I didn't know that I thought I knew.